json-everything/json-everything/docs_source/usage/schema-generation.md

 - POCOs

 For POCOs, currently only read/write properties are converted.
 Future versions of this library may also support read-only or write-only by adding the `readOnly` and `writeOnly` keywords, respectively.

+Lastly, property names will either be listed as declared in code (default) or sorted by name.
+This is controlled via the `SchemaGenerationConfiguration.PropertyOrder` property.

 ### Additional built-in support